travelens/tasmania-2023/src/content/post/2-adventure-bay.md

   - walk
   - wallaby
 ---
 After the Mavista walk, we stopped by briefly at the Adventure Bay Store to pick up provisions.
 There is a sculpture of a globe here.
-I also sawa pretty Anglican church called St. Pauls.
+I also saw a pretty Anglican church called St. Pauls.